Myndos Gate, Bodrum

 Standing quietly on the western edge of Bodrum, Myndos Gate is a powerful reminder of the city's ancient might.
 Once the western entrance to Halicarnassus, the gate witnessed one of history's most famous sieges when Alexander the Great's army attacked in 334 BC.
 Today, the remains of its massive towers and city walls offer travelers a glimpse into Bodrum's distant past and make it one of the top sights in Bodrum for those interested in ancient history and archaeology.

 Despite being partly in ruins, Myndos Gate is surrounded by a tranquil park-like setting where time seems to slow.
 The scale of its surviving stones and nearby moat give visitors a vivid sense of what the fortified city must have looked like centuries ago.
-It's a highlight of any walking tours of Bodrum, especially for those who enjoy discovering lesser-known historical corners just beyond the city center.
+It's a highlight of any walking tour of Bodrum, especially for those who enjoy discovering lesser-known historical corners just beyond the city center.

 History and Significance